-Type of services received by percent of those with a visit by program better than Medicaid, the second pays at about the 90th percentile of dentists' charges, while the third pays full charges).
+Type of services received by percent of those with a visit by program

-Data sources, Iowa Medicaid and S-SCHIP enrollment and administrative (claims) data for all children ages 1 to 18 for calendar year (CY) 2001 were used.
+Data sources.
+Iowa Medicaid and S-SCHIP enrollment and administrative (claims) data for all children ages 1 to 18 for calendar year (CY) 2001 were used.
 All children in this age range at the end of 2001 were identified in the eligibility files, and select demographic and enrollment period data were compiled.
 All claims for dental services provided for children enrolled in Iowa's Medicaid and S-SCHIP programs during 2001 were also obtained from the respective claims files.
 The enrollment and claims data were then matched for each enrolled child.